anvlkv/a-nvlkv-xyz/content/contact.md

 +++
 title="Contact"
 description="Let's Connect and Create Together!
 I'm just one message away.
 Reach out with your inquiries, project ideas, or collaboration opportunities."
+[extra.poly.aside]
+content="My invitation to connect is very open-ended.
+Please let me know anything you find important to know beforehand about your project or communication preferences. <br/><br/> I'm fluent in English, Dutch, and Russian.
+Please express yourself freely in one of those languages, and I'll be of thousand ears."
 +++

 # Get in touch